Caesar cipher

 The action of a Caesar cipher is to replace each plaintext letter with a different one a fixed number of places down the alphabet.
 The cipher illustrated here uses a left shift of 3, so that (for example) each occurrence of E in the plaintext becomes B in the ciphertext.

-In cryptography, a Caesar cipher, also known as Caesar's cipher, the shift cipher, Caesar's code, or Caesar shift, is one of the simplest and most widely known encryption techniques.
-It is a type of substitution cipher in which each letter in the plaintext is replaced by a letter some fixed number of positions down the alphabet.
+A Caesar cipher (Note: also known as Caesar's cipher, the shift cipher, Caesar's code, or Caesar shift) is one of the simplest and most widely known encryption techniques used in cryptography.
+It is a type of substitution cipher in which each letter in the plaintext is replaced by a letter some fixed number of positions along the alphabet.
 For example, with a left shift of 3, D would be replaced by A, E would become B, and so on.
 The method is named after Julius Caesar, who used it in his private correspondence.

 The encryption step performed by a Caesar cipher is often incorporated as part of more complex schemes, such as the Vigenère cipher, and still has modern application in the ROT13 system.
 As with all single-alphabet substitution ciphers, the Caesar cipher is easily broken and in modern practice offers essentially no communications security.

 Example

-The transformation can be represented by aligning two alphabets; the cipher is the plain alphabet rotated left or right by some number of positions.
-For instance, here is a Caesar cipher using a left rotation of three places, equivalent to a right shift of 23 (the shift parameter is used as the key):
+The transformation can be represented by aligning two alphabets; the cipher is the plain alphabet shifted left or right by a certain number of positions.
+For instance, here is a Caesar cipher using a left shift of 3 places, equivalent to a right shift of 23 (the shift parameter is used as the key):

 When encrypting, a person looks up each letter of the message in the "plain" line and writes down the corresponding letter in the "cipher" line.